Skip to content

 Theming

-vuecs has two layers you can configure independently:
+vuecs has three layers you can configure independently:

-• Design tokens — CSS variables shipped by @vuecs/design.
-Switch the primary palette at runtime via setPalette() or in CSS via :root { --vc-color-primary-*: ... }.
+• Design tokens — CSS variables shipped by @vuecs/design (concrete OKLCH defaults).
+Override in CSS via :root { --vc-color-primary-*: ... }.
+Tailwind users additionally get runtime palette switching via setColorPalette() from @vuecs/theme-tailwind.

-The two layers are decoupled: themes resolve class strings, tokens define what those classes look like.
+The three layers are decoupled: themes resolve class strings, icons resolve icon-name strings, and tokens define what those classes look like.

 Pick a theme